EOSIO/eosio-explorer/docs/development.md

 2. cd into `eosio-explorer` (eosio-explorer repository project root)
 3. Make symlinks to above local `eosio-toppings` dependecies.
 Run below commands. "success Using linked package" messages should be shown.
     - `yarn link @eosio-toppings/api-eosio-compiler`
-    - `yarn link @eosio-toppings/api-mongodb-plugin`
+    - `yarn link @eosio-toppings/api-postgres-plugin`
     - `yarn link @eosio-toppings/api-rpc`
     - `yarn link @eosio-toppings/docker-eosio-nodeos`
-    - `yarn link @eosio-toppings/docker-mongodb`
+    - `yarn link @eosio-toppings/docker-ship`
 4. Run `yarn install`
+5. Run `yarn build`
-5. Run `yarn eosio-explorer init` to initialize and start the app.
+6. Run `yarn eosio-explorer init` to initialize and start the app.
-6. (Optional) - If your tool is already running, stop the app by `Ctrl + C`.
+7. (Optional) - If your tool is already running, stop the app by `Ctrl + C`.
-7. Run `yarn eosio-explorer start -dev` to start the app in development mode.
+8. Run `yarn eosio-explorer start -dev` to start the app in development mode.

 The setup development environment is finished.
 You can now start modifying the sources code in both repositories for the development in your local machine.